Debbie Rosenfelt CPCC

 My new journey began.

-As someone whose world was turned upside down by profound grief, I now walk with and support individuals and groups as they navigate through challenging times.
+As someone whose world was turned upside down by profound grief, I now walk with and support CEOs, leaders, and small groups to navigate through tragic loss and challenging times.

 I help you gain clarity, reclaiming your confidence and peace of mind during the tough, challenging times.